Watch Blake Shelton Get Accused Of Not Knowing A Gwen Stefani Song On ‘The Voice’

 “You know this is Gwen, right?
 This is Gwen Stefani’s song,” Kelly told Blake, unconvinced that he actually knew what he was listening to.

-Blake then replied by claiming that he did in fact know “Cool” was by his girlfriend by replying, “Are you serious right now?
+Blake then replied by claiming that he did, in fact, know “Cool” was by his girlfriend by replying, “Are you serious right now?
 I know!”

-However, despite his denial, a number of viewers weren’t actually so convinced he really recognised the song.
+However, despite his denial, a number of viewers weren’t actually so convinced he really recognized the song.

 Many The Voice fans took to social media after seeing LiLi Joy’s audition to claim that Blake appeared to be pretending he knew what he was listening to after Kelly propositioned him.